neos/form-yamlbuilder/README.md

-# Form Builder
+# Neos Form YAML Builder

-This package implements a web-based IDE called **Form Builder**, which can be used to create and edit forms in conjunction with the **Neos.Form** package.
+This package implements a web-based IDE which can be used to create and edit YAML definitions of the **Neos.Form** package.

 What you are reading now is the entry point of the API documentation.
 For a general introduction and usage examples, we suggest the documentation included in the Neos.Form package.